 Onychophosis is probably one of the most common painful conditions that affects the toenails.
 It is most commonly described as “the side of the toenail hurts, but its not ingrown“.
 Onychophosis is the development of a corn or callus in...

 No they are not.
-For something to be infectious it has to be caused by a bug (bacteria, virus or fungus) that can be transmitted from one person to another.
-Corns on the foot are not caused by an infection so they can not be contagious.
-You can not...
+They are NOT contagious, in that you do not catch them from other people.
+For something to be infectious it has to be caused by a bug (bacteria, virus, fungus or parasite) that can be transmitted from one person to another.
+Corns on...

 Pain down the sides of the toenails is reasonably common and almost always gets called “ingrown” when most cases are not actually ingrown toenails.
 A true “ingrown nail” is when the nail has actually grown into the skin...